Global Citizenship Education Special Issue – November 2017

 While the views expressed in ACEI publications are not necessarily those of the Association membership at large, we do edit for adherence to ethical and style standards.

 - Language: Manuscripts should be in the English language.

 - Form and Length: Preferred length is 1,400-3,500 words, double-spaced.
 Before publication, authors will be asked to submit a Copyright Transfer Agreement.

-- Acceptance: Camera-ready diagrams, tables, or figures are often desirable.
+- Visuals: Camera-ready diagrams, tables, or figures are often desirable.
 Photographs are encouraged (with complete captions and credit lines; digital files should be 300 dpi).
 Authors are asked to obtain model releases for photographs.

 - Remuneration: Authors receive no remuneration.
 Articles and illustrations are considered a contribution to the profession.